GULibrarySandbox/intro-data-wrangle/content/5-lesson.md

 If you go back to one of the already sorted columns and select `Sort > Remove sort` , that column is removed from your multiple sort.
 If it is the only column sorted, then data reverts to its original order.

 {% capture text %}
-- sort  `Crash_Street` again, select  `Sort... > text and a-z`
+- Sort  `Crash_Street` again, select  `Sort... > text and a-z`
-- add an additional sort by  `Crash_Street_Intersection`, select  `Sort... > text and a-z`
+- Add an additional sort by  `Crash_Street_Intersection`, select  `Sort... > text and a-z`
-- examine the first page of results for multiple accidents at the same location
+- Examine the first page of results for multiple accidents at the same location
-- remove sort{% endcapture %} {% include card.md header="Activity - sort by multiple columns" text=text %}
+- Remove sort{% endcapture %} {% include card.md header="Activity - sort by multiple columns" text=text %}

 Sorts in OpenRefine are temporary.
 If you remove the Sort, the data will go back to its original unordered state.

 The Sort drop-down menu at the top of the screen also lets you amend the existing sort to:
-- reverse the sort order
+- Reverse the sort order
-- remove existing sorts
+- Remove existing sorts
-- reorder rows permanently.
+- Reorder rows permanently.

 ### Find and fix missing values by sorting